tzeikob/javascript-patterns/control-flow/limited-parallel-execution/readme.md

 > Note that we skip error handling within async tasks for brevity, but you always have take care of thrown errors.

-We can think the limited parallel execution as a room where tasks can be run in parallel, but the space is bounded to accept only a limited number of tasks.
-Every time a task in the room completes another task from the collection drops in and starts executing.
-The goal is to split the overhead of running too many tasks in parallel and avoid running out of resources.

 ### Limited parallel execution with promises

 Using promises we can improve the previous implementation by making the code more readable and maintainable.
 In this case we have one important difference, both every task and the `execution` function instead of using callbacks should now return a promise.
 Within the execution function we have a local nested `executor` function.
-In general this function is responsible to keep pulling available tasks from the given `tasks` queue and execute them one at a time (event loop cycle), where each result should be collected into the `results` variable.
+In general this function is responsible to keep pulling available tasks from the given `tasks` queue and execute them, where each result should be collected into the `results` variable.
 When no task has been left into the queue the executor should terminate.

-In order to do this in asynchronous way we should wrap all this into a `promise` so this functions returns a promise.
+In order to do this in asynchronous way we should wrap all this into a `promise` so this function returns a promise.
 Within the execution code of this promise we have another function called `loop` which first checks if there are tasks for execution and if there are pulls one and executes it, otherwise calls the `resolve` in order to terminate the executor.
 When a task is fulfilled we have to collect the `result` and then call for another loop via recursion.
 In case an error has been thrown we should call the `reject` to immediately terminate the executor.

 ```javascript
 function execution (tasks, concurrency) {